EfraimManurung/simple-vlc/README.md

 pio run -e receiver             # Build only pio run -e receiver -t upload   # Build and upload to the board
 ```

+### TO-DO
+- Make an error detection
+- Calculate bit error rate
+- Make an experiment between LED and laser as transmit medium to LDR